 This limitation is acknowledged in Appendix E of the AECOM 2014 Report, p.
 10 and it is commented that “The retention of phosphorus from water as it travels through the watershed can be approximated in the LCM by varying the phosphorus export coefficient as needed”.
 However, that was not done, rather “the lake phosphorus retention factor (a variable that approximates the amount of phosphorus removed through sedimentation within a lake) can be used to approximate both phosphorus retention during transport and dilution by groundwater.”

 There could be a large difference between the effects of development on lake Total P so estimated, and the effects if they were estimated with consideration of P removal in watercourses.
 Currently, phosphorus from settled areas goes into watercourses fairly high up in the watercourses; much of the proposed development would be closer to the lake and thus bypass a lot of the watercourse, including the large wetland NIA1.
 This could result in a much higher proportion of the phosphorus from settled areas going into the lake than currently assumed.

-(iv) Further monitoring, as strongly advised by AECOM 2014, has not been conducted.
+(v) Further monitoring, as strongly advised by AECOM 2014, was not conducted.

 One route Brylinski (2004) and MOE (2010) advised to revising an invalid model is to conduct more monitoring; AECOM 2014 was explicit on the need for more monitoring.
 From page iii of the Executive Summary: